ENTERTAINMENT AND MEAL DEDUCTIONS FOR BUSINESSES

 For planning purposes, it is wise to hold business meals in venues that are not entertainment related such as nightclubs, cocktail lounges, theaters, country clubs, golf and athletic events, other sporting events or fishing and hunting type trips.

-Meals that remain deductible, remain limited to 50% of the cost.
-Deductible meals are limited as follows:
+Meals that remain deductible are limited to 50% of the cost.
+Deductible meals include the following:

-For business meetings and office meetings of employees, directors or stock holders if there is a business function to the meal
+*Those meals for business meetings, office meetings of employees, directors, or stock holders if there is a business function to the meal

-During business travel, if they are not considered personal and there is a business function to the meal
+*During business travel, there must be a business function to the meal

-Attending a seminar or convention even if the meals are not separately stated (calculated using reasonable method or per diem rates for the area)
+*Attending a seminar or convention even if the meals are not separately stated (calculated using reasonable method or per diem rates for the area you are in)